-If you’ve been before, you’ll be familiar with the main beach, but it has recently undergone development and the new corniche is now home to sports fields which can be hired, various play parks, a small skate park, food trucks, cafes, beach library, an inflatable water play area and lots of new seating areas.
+If you’ve been before, you’ll be familiar with the main Khor Fakkan beach, but it has recently undergone development and the new Khorfakkan Corniche is now home to sports fields which can be hired, various play parks, a small skate park, food trucks, cafes, beach library, an inflatable water play area and lots of new seating areas.

-At the southern end of the Corniche you can visit the archeological site of the Portuguese Fort which was built in 1635 and an adjacent village and farming area.
+At the southern end of Khor Fakkan Corniche you can visit the archaeological site of the Portuguese Fort which was built in 1635 and an adjacent village and farming area.

-Further down is the Hisn fort Museum which narrates the history of all parts of Sharjah Eastern Region.
+Further down is Al Hisn Museum which narrates the history of all parts of Sharjah Eastern Region.

 Up on the hill behind the museum and souq stands Al Rabi Tower which dates back to 1915.
 These towers and forts formed the defence network of Khor Fakkan.